Kristina01111000/Drws_site/README.md

 - looks like front page isn't redirecting, others are
 - clicking logout takes you to wordpress login page, fix it
 	- removed the logout button, put peepso logout somewhere visible
+- look @ new peepso release for mobile

 Next call:
 - set up philosophy corner